tresinformal/drakkar/fairytale.md

 Plotwist!!!
 They were both horses in disguise!

-They drank a lot of beer and rode into the sunset...
+They drank a lot of beer and flew into the sun

 and they lived happily ever after (maybe).